AhmedImtiazPrio/grok-adversarial/README.md

-# Codes for 'Deep Networks Grok All the Time and Here is Why'
+# 'Deep Networks Grok All the Time and Here is Why'
+# Arxiv 2024
+### bit.ly/grok-adversarial

 Coming Soon!